Ghent Altarpiece: Closed view

-Zechariah and Micah look down on the fulfillment of their prophecies contained in the banderoles floating behind them.
+Zechariah and Micah look down on the fulfilment of their prophecies contained in the banderoles floating behind them.
 The Erythraean Sibyl is shown observing, while the Cumaean Sibyl, wearing a green dress with thick fur sleeves, gazes down at Mary, her hand held in empathy over her own womb.
 Micah's lunette employs one of the first instances of an illusionistic motif best known from Petrus Christus's Portrait of a Carthusian (c.1446), wherein the sense of the boundary between the painting, frame and viewer's space becomes blurred.
 In this instance, the prophet knowingly places his hand outwards on the lower border of the frame.